thgh/rollup-plugin-serve/README.md

   host: 'localhost',
   port: 10001,

   // By default server will be served over HTTP (https: false).
-It can optionally be served over HTTP/2 with HTTPS
+It can optionally be served over HTTPS
   https: {
     key: fs.readFileSync("/path/to/server.key"),
     cert: fs.readFileSync("/path/to/server.crt"),